cronologic-de/cronologic_linux_kernel/README.md

 A macro is provided to toggle between the two functions, which is `USE__sg_alloc_table_from_pages`.
 By defining this macro, the code will use `__sg_alloc_table_from_pages` instead.

+Use `sg_alloc_table_from_pages` to bind consecutive pages into one DMA descriptor to reduce size of S/G table sent to device.

 ## Using `sg_dma_address` To Get DMA Memory Physical Address
 Using `sg_dma_address` is not applicable by “our driver” design when using `sg_alloc_table_from_pages`, while it is theoretically applicable when using `__sg_alloc_table_from_pages` and passing `PAGE_SIZE`.